This isn’t a problem, per se, with the PolicyPak CSE. This is a problem with the MSI database that contains the contents of what is registered or not.

 If that doesn’t work….

-You might see a dialog similar to this when trying to uninstall.
-And, even if we (PolicyPak) provide the previous version to you, its still likely that the CSE wont uninstall.
+You might see a dialog similar to this when trying to install/uninstall.
+And, even if we (PolicyPak) provide the previous version to you, it is still likely that the CSE wont uninstall.

-To fix and remove to enable a re-installation of the newest CSE:
+To fix and remove existing CSE version to allow a re-installation of the newest CSE:

 Download MSICUU from this link: https://www.policypak.com/pp-files/msicuu2.zip